Krebrov001/Concord-SciFi/chapters/Visiting Night City.md

 “We came looking for understanding.
 What we’ve found are reflections of our potential — distorted through history and choice.
 We must proceed cautiously.
 Not just diplomatically… but philosophically.”

 **Picard (folding his hands thoughtfully):**
-“The Concord emissary, Ashtar Sheran, warned us of a path.
+“The Concord spiritual leader, Ashtar Sheran, warned us of a path.
 A path of unchecked urbanization.
 Technocratic obsession.
 The loss of soul.
 Night City appears to embody everything they warned about.”

 **Troi (softly):**
 “Yes, Captain.
 It’s uncanny.
 The Concord spoke in metaphors, but Night City makes them literal.
 It's a world where humanity has severed its roots.
 Where technology fills the void left by disconnection.”